spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * Quick Start Mode
 * Enterprise Mode

-The page will discuss the minimum resource requirements for both these modes of deployment.
+The page will discuss the minimum resource requirements for both these modes of deployment.The deployments uses Ubuntu Operating System and support vSphere version 6.7 and above.
 Find the common prerequisites of both the versions  as below.

-### Platform Requirements

-* Ubuntu Operating System
-* Both of the on-prem modes support vSphere version 6.7 and above.

-### Common Network Requirements
+###  Network Requirements

-* The instances of on-prem deployment requires connectivity through a proxy or non-proxy environment.
+* The instances should be reachable to Internet either through Proxy or Without Proxy Network Connections.
-* This instance can be configured with static IP addresses or dynamically allocated IP addresses.
 * Proxy Whitelists
 This table lists the proxy requirements for enabling the Spectro Cloud management console.